Nanoporous alumina microtubes for metamaterial and plasmonic applications: Introduction

 Nanoporous alumina in the cylindrical geometry has been rarely reported~\cite{Niwa2002,Mizushima2004,Chae2005} and have been used for chemical catalysis~\cite{Niwa2002,Mizushima2004}.
 Alumina coated aluminium needles for use as low friction hypodermic needles has also been reported~\cite{Chae2005}.
-In previous reports, only alumina membrane tubes with large diameters of several hundreds micrometers have been developed.
-We adopted the anodization method, which is well known in literature for creating planar layers of nanoporous alumina,~\cite{masuda1995,Li1998,Lee2007b} to create a cylindrically symmetric system.
+In previous reports, only alumina membrane tubes with large diameters of several hundred micrometers have been developed.
+We adopted the anodization method, which is well known in the literature for creating planar layers of nanoporous alumina,~\cite{masuda1995,Li1998,Lee2007b} to create a cylindrically symmetric system.
 The anodization of cylindrical aluminium wires with diameters of sub-hundred micrometers, and their detailed structural characterization and analysis are not well known.
-Nanoporous alumina in the cylindrical geometry have very different properties from the usual nanoporous alumina in their structural and anodization characteristics.
-Recently, we reported these as manifestation of an anisotropic metamaterial fiber and discussed the optical properties of these fibers~\cite{pratap2015,pollock2016,pratap2018}.
+Nanoporous alumina in the cylindrical geometry has very different properties from the usual nanoporous alumina in their structural and anodization characteristics.
+Recently, we reported these as the manifestation of an anisotropic metamaterial fiber and discussed the optical properties of these fibers~\cite{pratap2015,pollock2016,pratap2018}.
 There a theoretical study of the mode structures and preliminary optical measurements have been reported~\cite{pratap2015}.
 But these reports lack the details of the synthesis of the nanoporous alumina microtubes, and their structural characterization and analysis.

 In this article, we discuss in detail the experimental synthesis and characterization of these nanoporous alumina microtubes.
-The nanopores have a cross section that changes along the radial distance, thereby rendering the structurally anisotropic microtube, an inhomogenous system as well .
-The radial inhomogeneity in the fabricated microtubes and the effect on the effective material parameters is characterized.
-In Section – 2, we first present the experimental details of the synthesis of the nanoporous alumina microtubes.
+The nanopores have a cross-section that changes along with the radial distance, thereby rendering the structurally anisotropic microtube, an inhomogenous system as well.
+The radial inhomogeneity in the fabricated microtubes and the effect on the effective material parameters are characterized.
+In section - 2, we first present the experimental details of the synthesis of the nanoporous alumina microtubes.
 In section - 3, structural characterization and analysis are given.
 In the final section - 4, we conclude with a discussion of applications as cylindrical metamaterials.